bpfman/bpfman/docs/admin/k8s-deployment.md

 ### BpfProgramConfig

-The `BpfProgramConfig` crd is the bpfd K8s API object most relevant to users and can be used to understand clusterwide state for an ebpf program.
-It's designed to express how, and where bpf programs are to be deployed within a kubernetes cluster.
+The `BpfProgramConfig` CRD is the bpfd K8s API object most relevant to users and can be used to understand clusterwide state for a BPF program.
+It's designed to express how, and where BPF programs are to be deployed within a kubernetes cluster.
 An example BpfProgramConfig which loads a basic `xdp-pass` program to all nodes can be seen below: